ceph/ceph-ansible/README-DISKS.md

 The properties of each matched disks are reported, while two new properties are added :

-* bdev : the consistent *b*lock *dev*ice path : this path never change over time or reboots
+* bdev : the consistent block device path : this path never change over time or reboots
 * ceph : if this key is set, it means this disk is already having ceph partitions on it

 ## Step 4: using the disks